elkuku/iitc-theme-chooser/readme.md

 #### Variants

-You can optionally define two or more variants (CSS variables) that will be rendered at he beginning.
+You can optionally define two or more variants (CSS variables) that will be rendered at the beginning.

 #### Options